top of page

 Creativity in Practice

 That said, I understand that creative approaches aren’t for everyone.
-Whether you prefer to engage through art, play, structured conversation, or traditional talking therapy, I’ll work in a way that feels comfortable, respectful, and right for you.
+Whether you prefer to engage through art, play, or talking therapy, I’ll work in a way that feels comfortable, respectful, and right for you.